 That usually does the trick.

 I’m not saying Yorkshire doesn’t have its problems, it definitely has a fair few.
-It’s not all pretty, in fact some areas are quite frankly depressing.
-But what places doesn’t have good and bad areas?
+It’s not all pretty.
+In fact some areas are quite frankly depressing.
+But what places don’t have their share of good and bad areas?

 I promise if you visit the countryside you’ll be kicking yourself for not visiting sooner.
 Then you have cities like York and Leeds that offer a wide variety of cultural and visual appeal for visitors.